prodgang/bookofprimes/_sources/words/prod/latt.md

 Once you have $a \to b$ for every element, you can define the opposite of $a$ as $a \to \bot$.
 This is usally written $\lnot a$ because if $a$ gives you a proof of false, then $a$ had better be false!

 If you choose $0$ as $\bot$, things don't go very well: $a \to 0$ will always be $0$.
-On the other hand, if you get rid of $0$ from your downsets, some nice structure appears.
+On the other hand, if you get rid of $0$ from your downsets, some nice structure appears. $\bot$ becomes $[]$ and since there are more ways $\sqcap$ can create $[]$, you get more interesting values for $a \to []$.
 For example, in the $30$ lattice from above (but without $0$), $\lnot [[]] = [0, [], []]$.
 In general, you can kind of hop across the diagonal.

 Getting rid of $0$ is kind of ad-hoc.
 I've done it just to make the structure nicer.
 But interestingly it also makes the lattice closer to the divisibility one.
 So maybe there's also good reasons.

 ### Boolean Algebras

 If the average science bro is to be believed, Logic gives you the sort objective rational access to Truth that in a different era was attributed to God.
-However, as you soon as you start studying formal logic you learn that there's actually several different types of logics and (as usual) their relative merits depend on the context in which you're using them.
+However, as you soon as you start studying formal logic you learn that there's actually several different types of logics and (as with most things) their relative merits depend on the context in which you're using them.

 Two different logics which concern us here are classical vs. intutionistic logic.
 Classical logic is the most popular and what people usually mean when they talk about Logic with a capital L. Classical logic is like the smug uncle who loves arguing with everyone at the Thanksgiving table.
 Intuitionistic logic (despite the terrible name) is like the shy cousin who knows better but only chimes in when they're absolutely sure.
 The [historical origin](https://en.wikipedia.org/wiki/Brouwer%E2%80%93Hilbert_controversy) of intuitionism went something like this:

-I: I wonder if there's any ~complicated objects~ that satisfy ~some niche property~
+- I: I wonder if there's any ~complicated objects~ that satisfy ~some niche property~
-C: Yes there are!
+- C: Yes there are!
 I've proven it.
-I: OK cool.
+- I: OK cool.
 Can you tell me which objects?
-C: No.
+- C: No.
-I: Not really a proof then is it lol
+- I: Not really a proof then is it lol

 Formally speaking, the difference between the logics all comes down to whether or not you're willing to automatically assume that for any $a$, $a \lor \lnot a$.
 This is called the Law of Excluded Middle because it rules out any weird edge cases between True and False.
 Classical logicians say yes to excluded middle, intuitionistic logicians don't.
 It's worth emphasizing intuitionists don't assume the opposite (though there is [another logic](https://en.wikipedia.org/wiki/Paraconsistent_logic) which allows it), they just stay silent on it.
 While the classical logician says "of course $a$ is either true of false", the intuitionist says "I am yet to prove $a$ or $\lnot a$".